 Her daily life is constantly evolving.
 There are times when I think we won’t need a lot because she is very capable and getting stronger.
 But now I’m realizing more and more that there could be possible setbacks, and things, like the shower chair, would be such a help.
 As her mom, I have to remain constantly vigilant against the things Colleen could get hurt on, knowing most of her capabilities and her understanding of her surroundings.
 But, as a parent, I don’t think there’s ever a time where I won’t worry.
 I do think in this case, and with other parents of children with disabilities, it’s perfectly okay to be a helicopter parent!
 (Unless, of course, there’s a better word!)

-NEXT UP: Be sure to check out the next post by Beth at anthrosuit.blogspot.com/ for more on epilepsy awareness. (for a quick summary you can visit livingwellwithepilepsy.com) You can check out any of the Epilepsy Blog Relay posts you may have missed.Share your story
+Don’t forget to check out any of the Epilepsy Blog Relay posts you may have missed.Share your story

 CP/Epilepsy Advocate.
 Photographer and designer.
 “Courage, dear heart.”

 Leave a Reply